 This is only a brief overview.
 If you are interested in learning more, wikipedia has more info than you could ever want.
 It’s even pretty accurate on this topic.

-Unless they mark a shrine within the temple grounds, which is actually common, though small.
-Also, sometimes they do mark temples.
+Unless they mark a shrine within the temple grounds, in which case you will find them at Buddhist Temples.
 In the past, Shinto and Buddhism mixed together so much they were nearly the same, and we can still see the effects of this today.
-So there are exceptions, but the general rule is: torii = shinto shrine. ↩
+So… it’s complicated.
+But the general rule is: torii = shinto shrine. ↩

 The Japanese word here is kami and it is usually translated as gods.
-Many people, myself included, don’t like this translation for a number of reasons.
+This isn’t a great translation, though.
 Some kami might fit our definition of gods, but many kami don’t.
 I think spirits is a better translation.
 Not spirits as in ghosts, but something more similar to “the forest spirits”, which I think is a concept most Westerners can grasp. ↩